phamous2day/HAL-l0Cam/README.md

 ![screenshots](screenshots/caughtImages.png)

 When images are stored to something like MongoDB, they aren't stored as actual images.
 Instead, they're stored as either binary or "buffers."
-To convert the buffers to images on the front end, it'll involve 'base64':
+To convert the buffers to images on the frontend, it'll involve 'base64':

 **Backend**
 ```javascript